bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/react2.md

 We'll get to the funny XML-like tags soon.
 We use components to tell React what we want to see on the screen.
 When our data changes, React will efficiently update and re-render our components.

 Here, ShoppingList is a **React component class**, or **React component type**.
-A component takes in parameters, called `props` (short for “properties”), and returns a hierarchy of views to display via the `render` method.
+A component takes in parameters, called `props` (short for "properties"), and returns a hierarchy of views to display via the `render` method.

 The `render` method returns a _description_ of what you want to see on the screen.
 React takes the description and displays the result.
 In particular, `render` returns a **React element**, which is a lightweight description of what to render.
-Most React developers use a special syntax called “JSX” which makes these structures easier to write.
+Most React developers use a special syntax called "JSX" which makes these structures easier to write.
 The `<div />` syntax is transformed at build time to `React.createElement('div')`.
 The example above is equivalent to:

     return React.createElement('div', {className: 'shopping-list'},
       React.createElement('h1', /* ... h1 children ... */),